 Option 4: Supplemental Security Income (SSI)

 SSI is different from SSDI because it is a needs-based program.
 For SSI, your employment history and previously paid Social Security taxes aren’t considered as qualifying factors.
 Instead, SSI provides monthly benefits to disabled, elderly, and blind Americans who meet the SSA’s income and asset limits.
 Typically, you must have assets totaling less than $2,000 (not including your home and land) to qualify for SSI.
-In addition, each U.S. state has its own income limit requirements.
+In addition, your household income cannot total more than $1,350/month in 2022.
 For more information about income and resource guidelines, read about the SSI program’s eligibility requirements.

-Legal Help Makes You 2x More Likely to Qualify for Disability Assistance Right Away
+Legal Help Makes You Nearly 3x More Likely to Qualify for Disability Assistance Right Away

 In most cases, a Social Security advocate or attorney can give you the best possible chance of winning benefits from the SSA.
 Legal professionals who work on a contingency basis won’t charge you any legal fees upfront.
 Best of all, you’ll pay nothing whatsoever unless they help you win disability assistance income and benefits from the SSA.
 In fact, you may qualify for a free legal consultation with an experienced attorney or advocate in your area.
-Plus, having a lawyer file your claim makes you 2x more likely to get benefits the first time you apply!
+Plus, having a lawyer file your claim almost triples your approval chances to receive disability benefits!